ponylang/ponylang-website/docs/community/index.md

 * [Berlin Users' Group](https://www.meetup.com/de-DE/Berlin-Ponylang-Meetup/)

-## Community Survey

-We run a yearly community survey to find out what the Pony community currently looks like.
-So far, "yearly" means "once".
-If you are interested in learning a bit more about the community you'll be joining, check out the [2016 State of the Stable](/blog/state-of-the-stable-2016.md) community survey

 ## Pony Development

-If you are interested in helping to develop Pony, we have a [variety of resources](/contribute/index.md) to get you started.
+If you are interested in helping to develop Pony, we have a [variety of resources](../contribute/index.md) to get you started.